What is Crude Glycerine Used For?

 Trying to be a bit technical here by pointing out the composition of the crude glycerol as it is made up of 49% glycerine, 18% methanol, 30% water, 1% sodium oleate, 1% methyl oleate and 1% sodium chloride.

-Many crude glycerine manufacturers in India supply crude glycerine at a cheap rate Tradeasia International being the one them.
+Many crude glycerine manufacturers in India supply crude glycerine at a cheap rate Tradeasia International is one of them.

 As it is observed to have a lot of potential and high energy content, crude glycerine is used as a substitute for boiler fuel and cogeneration of electricity.
 In these cases, it is used in large quantities without any refining process.